 Still, I opted for a TiVo BOLT and a newer HDTV Antenna from Amazon.
 And while the BOLT isn’t required, you’ll get a better experience.
 An Antenna will pick up local games and a bunch of other channels.
 In some instances, the Antenna had better picture quality than cable.
 Not to mention the BOLT offers DVR recording and apps like Netflix, Hulu, YouTube and more built-in.
 Making it the only box I need on my TV stand.

 You’ll want to make sure you have a good signal and enough space on your roof.
 If you’re in range of the big networks you’ll never miss a game.
 I can pick up ABC, CBS, FOX, and NBC with this setup.
 Games are free and most end up in HD too.
 Another option is this flat indoor HD Antenna.

 PlayStation Vue has a good choice of channels and it’s a pay-by-the-month.
 Meaning you can pay for streaming access during the NFL season and cancel whenever you want.
 There are no contracts.
-PS Vue has a base lineup of popular channels starting at $44.99.
-Or, you can get that same popular lineup + sports from the “Core” pack for $49.99 a month.
+PS Vue has a base lineup of popular channels starting at $49.99.
+Or, you can get that same popular lineup + sports from the “Core” pack for $59.99 a month.
 Giving you ESPN, NFL Network and much more.
 Ditching cable and an Antenna for one complete TV and NFL package.
-It’s similar to Sling TV.
+It’s similar to Sling TV, but twice as expensive.